gabrielchan22/Intel-Image-Classification/README.md

 - The five from-scratch stages train at 150×150 resolution; the transfer learning stages use 299×299 (matching the pretrained backbone's native resolution).
-This is a deliberate, documented choice, but it means the transfer learning comparison isn't perfectly apples-to-apples with the from-scratch stages.
+This is a deliberate, documented choice, but it means the transfer learning comparison isn't perfectly comparable with the from-scratch stages.
 - Fine-tuning unfroze the entire backbone (aside from BatchNorm layers).
 Unfreezing only the last few blocks is a common alternative that may reduce overfitting risk further and would be worth comparing.
 - A PyTorch reimplementation of the best-performing architecture would be a natural extension, both as a learning exercise and to sanity-check results across frameworks.
+- Using a larger dataset would be another logical next step to check how it performs against these sequential models and to evaluate the consecutive architecture additions on model performance more in-depth.

 ## Repository Structure